 Nuclear physicists can work in a number of industries.
-To work as a physicist, you'll need advanced education, and though the job growth in this field is average, the salary for these professionals can be an influencing factor on your decision to pursue a career in nuclear physics.
+To work as a physicist, you'll need advanced education, and though the job growth in this field is faster than average, the salary for these professionals can be an influencing factor on your decision to pursue a career in nuclear physics.

 Physicists study how matter is influenced by naturally occurring phenomena, such as gravity, movement and energy.
 Nuclear physicists often focus on utilizing the energy within an atom's nucleus.
 A doctorate is usually needed to pursue this career.